-Kleinholz’s awards and decorations include: Bronze Star Medal (one oak leaf cluster), Meritorious Service Medal (four oak leaf clusters), Army Commendation Medal (three oak leaf clusters), Army Achievement Medal (one oak leaf cluster), Good Conduct Medal (seventh award), National Defense Service Medal (second award), Afghanistan Campaign Medal (1 CS), Iraqi Campaign Medal (2 CS), Global War on Terrorism Service Medal, Korean Defense Service Medal, Military Outstanding Volunteer Service Medal, Noncommissioned Officer Professional Development Ribbon (Numeral 4), Army Service Ribbon, Overseas Service Ribbon (Numeral 4), NATO Medal, Joint Meritorious Unit Award, Meritorious Unit Commendation, Combat Action Badge, Drill Sergeant Identification Badge, and the Driver’s Badge.
+His awards and decorations include the Bronze Star Medal (three oak leaf clusters); Meritorious Service Medal (three oak leaf clusters); Army Commendation Medal (three oak leaf clusters); Army Achievement Medal (three oak leaf clusters); Army Good Conduct Medal (fifth award); National Defense Service Medal; Iraqi Campaign Medal (four campaign stars); Afghanistan Campaign Medal (five campaign stars); Global War on Terrorism Service Medal; Global War on Terrorism Expeditionary Medal; NCO Professional Development Ribbon (Numeral 5); Army Overseas Service Ribbon (Numeral 6); Army Service Ribbon; Korea Defense Ribbon; NATO Service Medal; Joint Meritorious Unit Citation; Meritorious Unit Citation (two oak leaf clusters); Combat Action Badge; Basic Parachutist Badge; Senior Parachutist Badge; Master Parachutist Badge; Drill Sergeant Identification Badge; and German Parachutist Badge.

 The 759th Military Police Battalion was constituted 19 August 1942 in the Army of the United States and activated 15 September 1942 at Fort Ontario, New York.
 The cadre was comprised of four officers and one hundred and seven enlisted Soldiers from the 712th Military Police Battalion and three officers from the Provost Marshal General School at Fort Ogelthorpe, Georgia.
 The battalion remained at Fort Ontario undergoing training until March 1943 when it moved to New York City and was engaged in dock security.